Designing our bodies for the future

 Viktoria Modesta

-is a "bionic artist" exploring the intersection of art, science, music, technology and design.
+is a "bionic artist" whose work explores the intersection of art, science, music, technology and design.
 She is a fellow at MIT Media Lab and has performed at museums, festivals, fashion weeks and the London Paralympic Games.
 Her work, which includes the viral hit "Prototype," challenges our notions of ability and identity.

-Viktoria Modesta, wearing her prosthetic limb, "Spike" Credit: Lukazs Suchorab
+Viktoria Modesta, wearing her prosthetic limb, "Spike."
+Credit: Lukazs Suchorab

 When I underwent a voluntary leg amputation at the age of 20, I was shocked to learn that doctors felt it was more acceptable for me to be in constant pain and for my whole body to suffer, than it was to have my damaged leg removed and replaced with an artificial one.
 That process highlighted an unhealthy obsession with how we value the biological body.